Summer Solstice 2012

 Learn more from Seasonal Wisdom about why the summer solstice was considered such a frightening time of year, and how people used flowers and plants to protect the home.
 Vintage photo of early-20th century little girls, courtesy of chicks57 on Flickr.

-vintage images of woman and plants
+vintage images of woman and plants, enjoy Mother Nature on summer solstice

 No matter where you are, Seasonal Wisdom wishes you a wonderful summer this year.
 How do you intend to celebrate this day?